Rita Briggs: AAGPBL career

 Briggs entered the league in 1947 with the Rockford Peaches, playing for them one and a half years before joining the Chicago Colleens (1948), South Bend Blue Sox (1949), Racine Belles (1949), Peoria Redwings (1949-'51), Battle Creek Belles (1952) and Fort Wayne Daisies (1953-'54).
 She hit .215 in limited action during her rookie season.
 In 1948 she batted .200 for Rockford and Chicago with a career-high 43 stolen bases and seven triples (third in the league).
 She caught 128 games that year, to set an all-time record for most games played by a catcher in a single season.

 Playing for three clubs in 1949, Briggs hit a combined .222 average with 22 steals before becoming a regular with Peoria for the next two years.
 Her most productive season came in 1951, when she posted career-highs in average (.275), runs scored (57) and runs batted in (44).
 After that she helped the Daisies to win pennants in 1953 and 1954, but the team lost the final series in both years to the Grand Rapids Chicks and Kalamazoo Lassies, respectively.
 She was named to the All-Star Team in 1952, and shared catching duties with Pepper Paire in 1954, during what turned out to be the All-American League's final season.

-In November 1988, the AAGPBL received their long overdue recognition when the Baseball Hall of Fame and Museum in Cooperstown, New York dedicated a permanent display to the entire league rather than any individual player.
+In November 1988, the AAGPBL received recognition when the Baseball Hall of Fame and Museum in Cooperstown, New York dedicated a permanent display to the entire league.

 Rita Briggs spent the last years of her life in Kalamazoo, Michigan, where she died at the age of 65.
 In 2009, Ayer High School dedicated their new softball park Rita Briggs Field, to her.